Frnk1996/MCDispensermod/README.md

 Light level
   - The dispenser emits a dim glow
-  - light level: 6
+  - Light level: 6
-  - similar to a dim redstone torch
+  - Similar to a dim redstone torch

 Lastly, the dispenser does not serve players in creative mode.